 The dark gray drum mat by Road Runner promises unbudging support for years to come.
 Keep the mat under the equipment during all sorts of drumming sessions.
 From rehearsals and fun sessions to performances and studio recordings, the mat prevents the drum kit from moving.

-It is produced with non-skid rubber-trim edging with heavy weighted corners to avoid curling and bending of the edges.
+It is produced with non-skid rubber-trim edging with heavily weighted corners to avoid curling and bending of the edges.
 The surface area of the mat is large enough to hold all the equipment easily.
-While the price is a bit steep, the rug surely does it job fine.
+While the price is a bit steep, the rug surely does its job fine.
 It firmly stays in one place and protects the floor.